Endomorphism ring

 In mathematics, the endomorphisms of an abelian group X form a ring.
 This ring is called the endomorphism ring of X, denoted by End(X); the set of all homomorphisms of X into itself.
 Addition of endomorphisms arises naturally in a pointwise manner and multiplication via endomorphism composition.
 Using these operations, the set of endomorphisms of an abelian group forms a (unital) ring, with the zero map $0: x \mapsto 0$ as additive identity and the identity map $1: x \mapsto x$ as multiplicative identity.

 The functions involved are restricted to what is defined as a homomorphism in the context, which depends upon the category of the object under consideration.
 The endomorphism ring consequently encodes several internal properties of the object.
-As the resulting object is often an algebra over some ring R, this may also be called the endomorphism algebra.
+As the endomorphism ring is often an algebra over some ring R, this may also be called the endomorphism algebra.

 An abelian group is the same thing as a module over the ring of integers, which is the initial object in the category of rings.
 In a similar fashion, if R is any commutative ring, the endomorphisms of an R-module form an algebra over R by the same axioms and derivation.
-In particular, if R is a field, its modules M are vector spaces and their endomorphism rings are algebras over the field R.
+In particular, if R is a field, its modules M are vector spaces and the endomorphism ring of each is an algebra over the field R.

 Description

 Let (A, +) be an abelian group and we consider the group homomorphisms from A into A. Then addition of two such homomorphisms may be defined pointwise to produce another group homomorphism.
 Explicitly, given two such homomorphisms f and g, the sum of f and g is the homomorphism f + g : x ↦ f(x) + g(x).
 Under this operation End(A) is an abelian group.
 With the additional operation of composition of homomorphisms, End(A) is a ring with multiplicative identity.
 This composition is explicitly fg : x ↦ f(g(x)).
-The multiplicative identity is the identity homomorphism on A.
+The multiplicative identity is the identity homomorphism on A. The additive inverses are the pointwise inverses.

-If the set A does not form an abelian group, then the above construction is not necessarily additive, as then the sum of two homomorphisms need not be a homomorphism.
-This set of endomorphisms is a canonical example of a near-ring that is not a ring.
+If the set A does not form an abelian group, then the above construction is not necessarily well-defined, as then the sum of two homomorphisms need not be a homomorphism.
+However, the closure of the set of endomorphisms under the above operations is a canonical example of a near-ring that is not a ring.